kaby76/Antlr4BuildTasks/Readme.md

 Antlr4 tool and runtime, not maintained, and not compatible with Antlr4.Runtime.Standard.

-This package is contains the build rules for compiling .g4's into parser code for a complete, seemless build for Antlr4 grammars to C# at compilation time.
+When added as a `<PackageReference>` to your C# project, everything is provided to compile .g4's into parser code via the Antlr4 Tool (in Java), and generated code added for a complete, seemless build for Antlr4 grammars using C#.

-It downloads a Java Runtime Environment (JRE) and the Antlr tool jar so you do not need to set up anything.
+Antlr4BuildTasks automatically downloads a Java Runtime Environment (JRE) and the Antlr tool jar file to generate the parser and lexer.
+You do not need to set up anything.
 And, it can be used either at the command line or within Visual Studio.

 [Antlr4.Runtime.Standard](https://www.nuget.org/packages/Antlr4.Runtime.Standard/)